watou/vera-ecobee/README.md

 ## Features ##

-* Monitor thermostat mode, fan mode, current and set point temperatures, humidity level, current event (if any) and current climate.
+* Monitor thermostat mode, fan mode, current and set point temperatures, humidity level, running states, current event (if any) and current climate.
 * Change HVAC mode and set indefinite holds for temperature set points and fan mode, and allow the program to resume from these holds.
 * Use a QuickSave-like hold event (for Smart thermostats) or SwitchOccupancy event (for EMS thermostats) to set and monitor an "away" state.
 * Perform common functions, such as sending a text message or resuming the program, to an individual thermostat or a group of thermostats.